Orthodox Judaism outreach: Haredi and Modern Orthodox

-The late 1960s and early 1970s saw the founding of the non-Hasidic, Haredi institutions that eventually became the Aish HaTorah, Ohr Somayach, and Machon Shlomo yeshivas.
-Rabbi Noah Weinberg was one of the pioneers of this movement with Aish HaTorah.
+The mid-1960s and early 1970s saw the founding of the non-Hasidic, Haredi institutions, beginning with Diaspora Yeshiva, founded by Rabbi Mordechai Goldstein in Jerusalem in 1965, which subsequently moved to Mount Zion, Jerusalem in 1967 after the Six Day War at the invitation of former State of Israel Director-General of Ministry and Religion Rabbi Dr. S.Z Kahane.
+Later, Rabbi Noah Weinberg was another pioneer of this movement with Aish HaTorah.
 Ohr Somayach has also played a major role in the baal teshuva movement through its education of generations of students.
-Other baal teshuva yeshivas include the Diaspora Yeshiva, founded by Rabbi Mordechai Goldstein in Jerusalem's Old City in 1967, and Dvar Yerushalayim, established in 1970.
-Orthodox yeshivot for women include Neve Yerushalayim, founded in 1970 in Jerusalem, is an Orthodox school for secular Jewish women seeking a college-level introductory program.
-Its founder and guiding dean is Rabbi Dr. Dovid Refson.
+Also yeshivas Machon Shlomo and Dvar Yerushalayim, established in 1970.
+Orthodox yeshivot for women include Neve Yerushalayim, founded in 1970 in Jerusalem, an Orthodox school for secular Jewish women seeking a college-level introductory program.
+Its founder and guiding dean is Rabbi Dovid Refson.
 Rebbetzin Tziporah Heller is a teacher at the school for baal teshuva women.
 Also, EYAHT, College of Jewish Studies for Women, and affiliated with Aish HaTorah was founded in 1982 by Denah Weinberg, wife of Aish HaTorah founder Noah Weinberg.